ehmicky/wild-wild-utils/README.md

 _Return value_: [`Target`](https://github.com/ehmicky/wild-wild-path#target)

-Like [`push()`](#pushtarget-query-values-options) but concatenates at the beginning of each property instead of the end.
+Like [`push()`](#pushtarget-query-values-options) but concatenates at the beginning of each property instead of at the end.

 ### find(target, query, testFunction, options?)